Pantulan Cita

-Pantulan Cita (English: Reflection of Dreams) is a 1981 album by the Indonesian singer Chrisye.
+Pantulan Cita (English: Reflection of Dreams) is a fifth studio album by the Indonesian singer Chrisye, released on 1 January 1981 by Musica Studios.
 Recorded with much input from Jockie Soerjoprajogo, the album had rock influences and a cover design showing Chrisye's face as a puzzle.
 It was a critical and commercial failure, leading Chrisye to take a two-year sabbatical.

 Production

 Although Chrisye's previous albums had been pure pop, continuing the success of Badai Pasti Berlalu (The Storm Shall Surely Pass; 1977), with Pantulan Cita Chrisye and his collaborator Jockie Soerjoprajogo began experimenting, mixing rock sounds.
 Chrisye was uncertain that this would work.
 The album was recorded with Chrisye on vocals and bass guitar, Jockie on keyboard, Jerry on electric and acoustic guitar, and Yaya M. on drums.
 Indah Sukotjo provided backing vocals for "Tragedi Badai" ("Tragedy of the Storm").
 The arrangement was handled by Jockie, who also wrote most of the lyrics; Harry Sabar wrote the lyrics for three songs, while Jockie did seven.